thymeleaf/thymeleaf-docs/docs/tutorials/3.0/extendingthymeleaf.md

 ```

 Once our dialect is created, we will need to add it to our Template Engine object
-in order to use it:
+in order to use it.
+This being a Spring-enabled application, we will modify
+the declared template engine bean:

 ```java
 @Bean